ischrot/ischrot.github.io/teaching/ss22/nlo.md

 ## Lecture Notes, Literature and Other Materials

 Lecture Notes
-: The lecture notes will be uploaded on [MaMpf][mampfempty].
-Until the course has been created on [MaMpf][mampfempty], you find the lecture notes here.
+: The lecture notes will be uploaded on [MaMpf][mampf].
 So far no lecture has taken place.

 Literature
 : - Nocedal, Wright: Numerical Optimization, Springer, 2006.